RMHogervorst/scheduling_r_scripts/README.md

 In this case you own a server.
 A server is just a 'laptop' (usually without a screen, and sometimes in the cloud).
 Examples are: a raspberry pi you have lying around, an old laptop that you can use,  an actual server rack in house or office, or a cloud server for instance a virtual machine from one of the cloud providers (See links below).

 The largest issue is how you go from your scripts on your local computer to the server.
-You need some tools to send the scripts, for instance transfering files with SCP or syncthing or dropbox or something.
+You need some tools to send the scripts, for instance transferring files with SCP or syncthing or dropbox or something.
 Or some sort of release process with git (see for example my git remote shiny server example in the links below)

 The choices here are all dependent on how many jobs you run and the flexibility you seek.
 If you only run a few scripts and they have a fixed time than CRON is still a super useful tool.
 If you have several actions that depend on the output of each other then you need something else.
 See the [advanced scheduling page](advanced_scheduling.md).